Netests/netests/docs/index.md

 Based on the software developement good practice some companies try to develop (or already have) a CI/CD pipeline.

-On of the important step is to **test** your modification.
-Netests can be used to do the step.
+On of the important step is to **test** the modification.
+Netests.io can be used to do the step.

 ![devops.png](./images/devops.png)